Nicheen/Nicheen/README.md

 ## 🚀 About Me

 I'm passionate about **embedded systems** and **low-level programming**, with a focus on creating efficient and reliable solutions.
-Currently pursuing my degree in Electrical Engineering while building projects that bridge hardware and software.
+Currently pursuing my master's degree in Embedded Systems while building projects that bridge hardware and software.

 ## 💻 Tech Stack